Nutrition in Cancer Care (PDQ®)–Patient Version

 - The catheter may be placed into a vein in the chest or in the arm.

 It is best to take in food by mouth whenever possible.
 Some patients may not be able to take in enough food by mouth because of problems from cancer or cancer treatment.
-Medicine to increase appetite may be used.

-Nutrition support for patients who cannot eat can be given in different ways.
+Nutrition support can be given in different ways.